 Photo credit: RL, 2022

 I am a Professor in Practice in Public Policy at the London School of Economics and a Visiting Senior Fellow at LSE IDEAS.
+In addition I am Programme Director for the MPA in Data Science for Public Policy.

 I educate the next generation of public service leaders from all around the world.
 My work is intended to strengthen democracies, their national security and capability for long-term and innovative policy-making.